 We would also (at some sites) ask to take nasal fluid and saliva samples which are to look at the immune response in the lining of the airways.
-These tests would be repeated at subsequent visits if you had them at the first visit.
-You can say no to these tests and still take part in this study.
+These tests would be repeated at the D14 post boost vaccine visit if your child had them at the boost vaccine visit.
+Your child can say no to these tests and still take part in this study.

-For participants who received their second vaccine before 29th November, you were "randomised" to decide which vaccine you received for the second dose (Pfizer BioNTech or Novavax).
-For participants receiving their second vaccine after 29th November, you will be "randomised" to decide which dose of the Pfizer vaccine you will receive for the second dose (whether you will receive a full or a third of a standard dose).
-You will not be told which it will be.
+For those receiving their second vaccine before 29th November, your child was "randomised" to decide which vaccine they received for the second dose (Pfizer BioNTech or Novavax).
+For those receiving their second vaccine after 29th November, your child will then be "randomised" to decide which dose of the Pfizer vaccine they will receive for the second dose (whether they will receive a full or half or a third of a standard dose).
+You and your child will not be told which it will be.

-We will give you your second dose of COVID-19 vaccine, according to what is determined by the randomisation.
-You will need to stay for at least 15 minutes after your vaccination.
+We will give your child their second dose of COVID-19 vaccine, according to what is determined by the randomisation.
+They will need to stay for at least 15 minutes after the vaccination.

-You will be given a link to an e-diary to record any symptoms you experience after the vaccination.
-A back up paper version can be given instead, if you are experiencing difficulties with internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
-You will also be given a thermometer and tape measure.
-You will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
-Similarly, you will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
-You will also be asked to record any other symptoms you experience in the 28 days after your vaccination.
+You will be given a link to an e-diary to record any symptoms your child experiences after the vaccination.
+A back up paper version can be given instead, if you are unable to access the internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
+Your child will also be given a thermometer and tape measure.
+Your child will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
+Similarly, your child will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
+Your child will also be asked to record any other symptoms they experience in the 28 days after your vaccination.